List of alien races in DC Comics: Competalians

 The Competalians of Competalia are a race of people empowered by the discovery of their equivalent of the metagene.
 They recently overthrew the tyrant known as Anathema.
 They are similar in concept to the Inhumans from Marvel Comics.

 Controllers

-The Controllers are a Maltusin descended race, cousins of similar offshoot races such as the Oans and Zamarons.
+The Controllers are a Maltusian descended race, cousins of similar offshoot races such as the Oans and Zamarons.

 Council of Overseers

 The Council of Overseers are a trio of aliens that somehow got hold of Warworld until they handed it over to Mongul.